cafwd/job_quality_index/README.md

 4. Run `generate-cost-of-living.ipynb` to generate a particular year's cost of living data.
 This is only necessary if this year's cost of living data has not been generated before.
 - To run this notebook, begin by changing the year to the year that is needed.
 5. Run `jqi-create-high-wage-outputs.ipynb` to generate high wage outputs for a given year.
-- To run this notebook, begin by changing the desired year for outputs.
+- To run this notebook, begin by changing the necessary EDD year, IPUMS year, and cost of living year for outputs.
-6. To create corresponding outputs with a racial demographics breakdown, run `jqi-race-breakdown-hw-outputs.ipynb` with the necessary year entered.
+6. To create corresponding outputs with a racial demographics breakdown, run `jqi-race-breakdown-hw-outputs.ipynb` with the necessary EDD year, IPUMS year, and cost of living year entered.
 To have racial demographics data included in the IPUMS dataset, change the `demo` parameter in `cleaned_ipums` to True.
 7. Code for creating visualizations lives in `high-wage-visualizations.ipynb`.